 Is Something Stuck in Your Dog’s Nose?

 If you see that your dog is sneezing excessively, pawing at their nose, or rubbing it on the ground (more often or more aggressively than normal), or is sneezing blood, there may be something stuck in their nose.
-The most likely culprit is a blade of grass, a hair, a particulate of food, or a foxtail burr.
+The most likely culprit is a blade of grass, a hair, a particle of food, or a foxtail burr.

 The family of plants known as foxtails are weed-like and have a sharp, barbed seed.
 Those prickly burrs scatter everywhere and can be extremely dangerous for animals that encounter them.